bodeolukolu/GBSapp/ReadMe.md

 </p>

 # Introduction
 GBSapp (v.
-0.2.3) is an automated pipeline variant and haplotype calling/filtering.
+0.2.3) is an automated pipeline for variant calling and filtering.
 The pipeline integrates existing and novel best practices intuitively, some of which can be controlled by user-defined parameters.
-It ensures accurate dosage-sensitive variant calling, fine-scale filtering rather than averaging across samples/variants.
+It ensures accurate dosage-sensitive variant calling, read depth filtering applied to each data point rather than averaging across samples/variants.
 It optimizes memory and speed at various points in the pipeline, for example, a novel approach performs compression and decompression independently on unique reads before and after pre-processing, respectively.
 Summary reports and visualizations allow for QC at each step of the pipeline.

 For questions, bugs, and suggestions, please contact bolukolu@utk.edu.